-Comparative World Government is designed for students to gain a basic understanding of the political process and how it varies around the world.
-Students will study specific nations and discover how interaction between states affect policy and change within and to the international community.
-Students will also understand major comparative political concepts, know the general governing structure and international roles.
-Emphasis will be placed on understanding typical patterns of the political processes, social and political behavior, and comparing and contrasting political institutions.
-The student will be able to understand how to derive generalizations and be able to analyze and interpret basic data relevant to comparative government and politics.
+In this course, students will gain a basic understanding of the political process and how it varies around the world.
+Students will study specific nations and discover how interaction between states affects the international community.
+They will also understand major comparative political concepts and get to know general governing structures and international roles.
+Emphasis will be placed on understanding typical patterns of political processes, social and political behavior, and comparisons of political institutions.
+Students will learn how to derive generalizations and interpret basic data relevant to government and politics.

 Have you ever wondered which form of government is the best to run a country?
 Or maybe you have wondered why people are so against communism or democracy?
 In fact, is democracy the best government for every country in the world?
-In Comparative World Government we explore the various types of government systems that are seen around the world including: democracy, socialism, authoritarian, etc.… We also gain a deeper understanding by examining the positives and negatives of each governing method as well as look at how countries are formed and how economics, violence, and globalization influence not only us, but decisions that are being made by those who are in power.
+In Comparative World Government, we explore the various types of government systems that are seen around the world including: democracy, socialism, communism, and others.
+We also gain a deeper understanding by examining the positives and negatives of each governing method, as well as look at how countries are formed and how economics, violence, and globalization influence not only us, but decisions that are being made by those who are in power.

 If there are books and materials for this course, they can be purchased from our Online Bookstore.